Table of Contents

 What If Gold Had Already Fallen?

-Both of these crashes took place when gold had been rising in price in the lead up to them.
-So if gold was down – like it is now – we could potentially see a much smaller fall.
+Both of the crashes that we charted earlier took place when gold had been rising in price in the lead up to them.
+So if gold was already down – we could potentially see a much smaller fall.

 Central Bank and Government Response Gets Bigger Every Crash